1. Support your child in setting up regular opportunities to play with peers.

 Instead, reflect and help clarify.
-For instance, instead of saying "I don't think Kiesha meant to be mean to you, and of course you can't disinvite her to your party!" try empathy:
+For instance, instead of saying "I don't think Ayesha meant to be mean to you, and of course you can't disinvite her to your party!" try empathy:

-With this kind of support, she's likely to get past her hurt and anger and make a better decision about how to proceed.
+With this kind of support, your child is likely to get past her hurt and anger and make a better decision about how to proceed.

 Often, we parents have such a hard time seeing our child in pain that we get angry at the other child.
 We say things like: